nickcernis/GNU-Terry-Pratchett/readme.txt

 Stable tag: trunk
 License: GPLv2+

-Add an X-Clacks-Overhead header with 'GNU Terry Pratchett' to all your non-admin pages.
+Add an X-Clacks-Overhead header with “GNU Terry Pratchett” to all non-admin pages.

 == Description ==